 Get a taste for the beautiful inner part of the harbor where many of the historical sites and buildings are located.
+We will explore the main and iconic Copenhagen canals.

 Hidden gems is about showing our own favorite spots, which are off the beaten track from the standard path.
+These are the places we go and hang out in our spare time.

 The full-on experience which unveils the common misconception that Copenhagen was built for biking – its not – It’s built for sailing.
+A customized day on the water.

 Hey Captain is a canal tour in Copenhagen founded by Casper and Joel, who sailed friends around in their own boat Diana.
 The original feeling was based on being personal, social and informative, which remain the anchor point for the boat tours we do at Hey Captain.